UPDATE: A Research Guide to the Legal System of the Peoples’ Republic of Bangladesh

 · Bilateral Investment Treaties (BITs): Copies of BITs between Bangladesh and thirty other countries can be found here.

 The following are the popular law book suppliers in Bangladesh:

 - Anupam Gyan Bhandar, 156, Bangabandhu Stadium, Dhaka

 - The University Press Limited, 61, Motijheel C/A, Dhaka-1000

 The following are contact details for the law reporters in Bangladesh:

-This website which was last updated in 2005 was developed to help the citizens of Bangladesh to find out frequently used government forms in a digital format.
+- Forms of Bangladesh: This website was developed to help the citizens of Bangladesh to find out frequently used government forms in a digital format.

 Different Government Ministries and Departments

 There are more than thirty-five ministries in Bangladesh and some of these ministries are divided into Divisions.
 Under these ministries there are also many departments.
 The main roles and functions of these Ministries are distributed according to the Allocation of Business among the Different Ministries and Divisions.